Lew Wallace: The Kentucky Campaign and Defense of Cincinnati

 Following his loss of a field command, Wallace returned to Indiana and spent time at his retreat on the Kankakee River.
-It was there that he received a telegram from Governor Morton to take command of an Indiana regiment in the Department of the Ohio to help with the defense of Kentucky during Braxton Bragg's incursion into Kentucky and to report to Louisville.
+It was there that he received a telegram from Governor Morton to take command of an Indiana regiment in the Department of the Ohio to help with the defense of Kentucky during Gen. Braxton Bragg's incursion into Kentucky and to report to Louisville.
 Presenting himself with his new regiment to Brig.
 Gen. Jeremiah Boyle in Louisville, Boyle was uncomfortable having a superior officer under his command.
 Boyle ordered Wallace to take his regiment to Lexington, take command of the hastily created Army of Kentucky, and march to the relief of the men at Cumberland Gap.
-Wallace began a defensive plan that would place his army on the north side of the Kentucky River, about 15 miles from Boonesboro to defend against the advance of Gen. Edmund Kirby Smith's army from the direction of Cumberland Gap.
+Wallace began a defensive plan that would place his army on the north side of the Kentucky River, about 15 miles from Boonesboro to defend against the advance of Maj.
+Gen. Edmund Kirby Smith's army from the direction of Cumberland Gap.
 He had all of the locks on the river in the area opened to flood the fords, confiscated every boat in the area and moved them to the north bank, and the position was secured by sheer limestone cliffs on his flanks.
 But Wallace was soon relieved of command by Maj.
-Gen. William "Bull" Nelson, who took command of the Army of Kentucky on August 24 on orders from Wright.
+Gen. William "Bull" Nelson, who took command of the Army of Kentucky on August 24 on orders from Maj.
+Gen. Horatio Wright, commander of the Department of the Ohio.
 Nelson altered Wallace's defensive plan, and engaged Smith's Confederate Army of Kentucky at the Battle of Richmond on August 30, and was soundly defeated.

 Wallace and his staff started a return to Cincinnati to await any orders.
-Maj.
-Gen. Horatio Wright sent a telegram ordering Wallace to return to Lexington to take command of what remained of the Army of Kentucky.
+Wright sent a telegram ordering Wallace to return to Lexington to take command of what remained of the Army of Kentucky.
 Traveling by train from Cincinnati, Wallace received another telegram from Wright when he arrived at Paris, Kentucky, ordering him to remain in Cincinnati.
 He immediately returned to Cincinnati and began vigorous efforts for the defense of Cincinnati.